The CON File Format Specification

 2026-03-25

-JSON metadata. atomidsemantics.
+JSON metadata. atom_id semantics.
 Per-direction constraints.

 Declared sections.
 Force blocks.
 Compression.